learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/CSS-FlexBox.md

 One of the most commonly used property is "_flex-direction_".
 This property allows us to change the default axis from horizontal to vertical.
 We can see an example of this below:

 ![flex-direction column](https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/110127056/a004b2b4-b6ea-4500-8b68-4afc6daf87f8)

+This changes our primary axis and secondary axis, which will impact two other properties "_justify-content_" for organizing based on the primary axis and "_align-items_" based on the secondary axis.
+These two axis are swapped when we use "_flex-direction: column_".